ThomPouillevet/docker_rails_react_template/README.md

 # README

 ---
-> WARNING: this README does not contain instructions for production and deployment.
+> WARNING: Template still in progress.
+This README does not contain instructions for production and deployment.
 ---

 I created this template while learning how to create a Rails app with Docker.
 It runs with: